 - Social Care Institute for Excellence (SCIE)

-- Communities of Practice - Website for MCA and DOLS current practice
+- Knowledge Hub - Website for MCA and DOLS current practice

 - BAILII - England and Wales High Court of Protection judgments